Dr Orestis L. Katsamenis

 Lecturer in Biomedical Imaging

-Biomedical Imaging and X-ray Histology lead
+Lead for Biomedical Imaging and X-ray Histology

 µ-VIS X-ray Imaging Centre